 Hair breakage happens to all types of hair, from straight to curly, for various reasons.
 It is usually a problem that can be fixed, provided that you attend to it without delay.
 Hair breakage is a temporary problem but needs a permanent solution; otherwise, it will start happening again.
 Some of the causes of hair breakage include:

 - Excessive heat styling:

-Hair colouring has become a major trend.
-However, most of these colouring products contain chemicals that can weaken your hair & make it more vulnerable to breakage.
+Hair coloring has become a major trend.
+However, most of these coloring products contain chemicals that can weaken your hair & make it more vulnerable to breakage.

 - Damaging hair care practices:

-Haircare doesn’t just involve oiling, shampooing, and conditioners; some of your mishandling routines can lead to damaging—some mishandling, like too much hair brushing, rubbing wet hair vigorously with a towel.
+Haircare doesn’t just involve oiling, shampooing, and conditioners; some of your mishandling routines can lead to damage—some mishandling, like too much hair brushing, rubbing wet hair vigorously with a towel.